jason.guide

 Wealthfront broke this model in two ways.

-If you have a taxable investment portfolio at Wealthfront (not a retirement account), you can borrow against it at a low interest rate.
-You request funds, they appear in your Wealthfront cash account, and you RTP them wherever they need to go.
-The same day.
+If you have a taxable investment portfolio at Wealthfront, you can borrow against it at a low rate.
+You request funds, they appear in your cash account, and you RTP them anywhere.
+Same day.
 No selling investments, no realizing capital gains, no waiting.

 The real-world test of any financial system is what happens when something goes wrong.
 An unexpected tax bill - the kind that arrives in April when you weren’t expecting the number - is exactly the scenario where having instant access to a large sum matters.
 My Wealthfront setup solved that problem cleanly, without touching my investment positions.